- You are here:

 "Professor Hainer has worked in the criminal justice field and I like to talk to him not only about my major but about life in general.
 He is someone whom I've really connected with."

-In the spring of 2015, Jared completed an internship with the Massachusetts State Police.
+Jared has also completed an internship with the Massachusetts State Police.
 He had the opportunity to observe the MSP Underwater Recovery Unit during missions in Boston Harbor, where they would do security sweeps of incoming ships for explosives and other potential threats.

 "I was so fortunate to be able to work with such a diverse and amazing group.
 I gained an appreciation for what the men and women of the MSP do and how often they put their lives on the line to protect the citizens of the Commonwealth.
 I learned a great deal about what they have to go through in order to become troopers, and what they do day in and day out on the job."